El Cortez (San Diego): Glass elevator and Travolator

 Handlery's most remembered changes were the addition of the world's first outside hydraulic glass elevator and the first moving sidewalk in the 1950s.
 The outdoor glass elevator, reportedly a bellboy's idea, was "the world's first in 1956."
 Known as the "Starlight Express," the elevator brought visitors to the hotel's dining facilities with views of the city.
-The design of the El Cortez's outside glass elevator was later copied by the Fairmont Hotel in San Francisco and The Ilikai in Hawaii.
+The design of El Cortez's outside glass elevator was later copied by the Fairmont Hotel in San Francisco and The Ilikai in Hawaii.
 Some considered the glass elevator to be one of Handlery's novelties, but it served as an attraction to draw visitors back to the downtown hotel.
 In 1989, a controversy arose when the owner, San Diego hotelier Mark Grosvenor, proposed a renovation plan that omitted the glass elevator.
 Grosvenor announced plans to remove some of the non-original elements, including the glass elevator and rooftop sign and neon stars, leading to a split among preservationists.
 Grosvenor was concerned about structural problems with the elevator and the unavailability of spare parts.
-Some preservationists approved of Grosvenor's plan, opining that Handerly's additions were "fifties kitsch" that detracted from the original Spanish architecture.
+Some preservationists approved of Grosvenor's plan, opining that Handlery's additions were "fifties kitsch" that detracted from the original Spanish architecture.
 Others regarded the elevator as a key element in the hotel's historic significance.
 One member of the local historic site board noted, "It was the elevator that made a night at the El Cortez so thrilling.
 Any restoration that doesn't include the elevator is incomplete."
 The federal government ultimately endorsed proposals to remove the 1950s alterations and restore the original appearance.

-Handerly also built the Travolator bridge in 1959 to connect the El Cortez with his new motel across the street.
+Handerly also built the Travolator bridge in 1959 to connect El Cortez with his new motel across the street.
 Designed by architect Clarence J. Paderewski for the Otis Elevator Company, the Travolator was essentially a flat escalator.
 The same design was later used at airports in London, Atlanta and Los Angeles.
-Some objected to the Travolator's garish orange exterior, but in its early years, San Diego's elite used the moving walkway to attend events at the El Cortez.
+Some objected to the Travolator's garish orange exterior, but in its early years, San Diego's elite used the moving walkway to attend events at El Cortez.
 The Travolator ceased operating in 1981 and San Diego's homeless started sleeping on the bridge.
 In 1986, the owners sold the motel for $4.5 million, and there was no longer a need for a connecting bridge between the two properties.
 Accordingly, the Travolator bridge was demolished in June 1986.

 Paul Handlery

 In 1965, Harry Handlery died of a heart attack.
 His younger son, Paul Handlery, took over management of the hotel.
-Some contend that the transition from father to son signaled the decline of the El Cortez as a center of the downtown social world.
+Some contend that the transition from father to son signaled the decline of El Cortez as a center of the downtown social world.
 Harry Handlery had frequently made rounds throughout the hotel checking on every detail of service and quality.
 Some employees complained that Paul Handlery did not spend enough money for renovations and repairs on the hotel.